Höganäs Formation

 The Höganäs Formation is a Late Triassic to Early Jurassic geologic formation in Skåne, Sweden.
 The formation is mostly known for its incredible flora collection from the Bjuv member, composed of over 110 species, and also includes several vertebrate remains, such as fishes, amphibians and dinosaur tracks & remains, although none have yet been referred to a specific genus.
+It´s regional equivalent is the Zagaje Formation in Poland.

 Description

 The Höganas Formation was deposited in what is now the southern part of Sweden Skåne.
 The formation straddles the Triassic-Jurassic boundary and has provided evidence of widespread mire-forest deterioration that began in the latest Rhaetian.
 The upper part of the Höganas Formation is correlated with the Rønne Formation of Bornholm, which is administered by Denmark.
 The Hóganas Formation is rich in coal and has provided many fossil flora.

 Vallåkra Member

 This member represent the basal part of the Formation, that represents a transition between the terrestrial Kågeröd Formation and the delta dominated coal layers of the Bjuv Member, being made by poorly stratified clay & claystone, mostly green in coloration.
 The sediments of this member are exposed mostly in the quarry of the town of the same name, where is subdivided on the next levels: 6 m of mixed layers, whose composition includes material seen both on the Kågeröd Formation and this member (red clay and 5 m light clay, 3 m argillaceous sandstone and l m dark clay and several layers composed by Spherosiderite).
 The uppermost levels are covered by the coal seams of the Bjuv Member.
 This member has been considered as of Middle and Upper Rhaetian in age.